 You can eventually drink coffee on a low histamine diet; of that I am living proof.
 But don't add coffee back into your diet until after your system has calmed down, at least a month into your elimination diet, or else you could undo all of your good work.

 I waited more than 2 months before trying a cup of coffee, and even then I bought the "safest" coffee I could find.
 When you're adding in coffee again, start with a few sips on the first day, then half a cup the next day, and if you continue to by reaction-free, enjoy a whole cup.

 Even today I don't have more than one cup a day because I don't like to push my luck (or my DAO levels too low), but be your own judge.
 Your coffee-histamine relationship could be much better than mine, especially if you can handle smaller flares of high histamine levels, which coffee consumption may cause.

 Unfortunately, some people may just not be able to tolerate coffee at all.
 If your body can't handle it the first time you try to add it back in (when my body can't handle something, I get an almost immediate stomachache), give it another two or three months and then try again.

 I KNOW!
 That sounds like a very long time, but hide the moka pot and all will be well.
 I promise.
 For those who can handle coffee, there are now plenty of low histamine coffees on the market, and most of them ship!

 Low Histamine Coffee Brands

-Purity Coffee: This is the brand I drink every day.
+Purity Coffee: This is the brand I drink almost every time I have coffee.
 As

 Tips For Drinking Coffee With Histamine Intolerance